GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a GMC Yukon are $1,008 a year with full coverage.
-Comprehensive insurance costs an estimated $180 each year, collision insurance costs $202, and liability is $468.
-A policy with just liability insurance costs around $518 a year, and coverage for high-risk drivers costs $2,162 or more.
-Teenage drivers pay the highest rates at up to $4,034 a year.
+The average insurance rates for a GMC Yukon are $1,008 a year with full coverage.
+Comprehensive costs around $180 a year, collision costs $202, and liability costs around $468.
+A liability-only policy costs as low as $518 a year, with high-risk insurance costing around $2,162.
+16-year-old drivers cost the most to insure at $4,034 a year or more.

 Average premium for full coverage: $1,008

-Prices are based on $500 physical damage insurance deductibles, liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all U.S. states and Yukon models.
+Prices include $500 policy deductibles, 30/60 liability limits, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all U.S. states and Yukon trim levels.

-For the normal driver, GMC Yukon insurance prices range from as low as $518 for the bare minimum liability coverage to a high rate of $2,162 for a driver that may need high-risk insurance.
+For a driver around age 40, GMC Yukon insurance rates go from as low as $518 for just the minimum liability insurance to a high of $2,162 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.